pleituer/neuralNet/README.md

 - Dense Layer
 - Activations (tanh, sigmoid, ReLu, softmax)
 - GRUs (a simplistic one with one internal weight and one internal activation function, tanh, and its called `SGRU`)
+- allowing users to implement other custom GRUs
 - LSTM (still in progress of debugging)
 - FFNNs
 - RNNs
-- Training, testing, and visualizing the outputs for FFNNs
+- Training, testing, and visualizing the outputs for FFNNs and RNNs (not visualizing yet though)

 Will implement
-- test function for RNNs
+- visualizing of RNNs
 - Convolutional Neural Networks
 - other GRUs
 - Transformers?